rendleyhq/docs.rendleysdk.com/getting-started/clips.md

 ## GIF

-Responsible for rendering GIFs.
+The [Gif](/api-reference/classes/GifClip.html) clip is responsible for rendering GIFs.
 It can also be used for rendering stickers, as it supports transparency.

 ```typescript
 await layer.addClip({